DOI-USGS/asc-public-docs/docs/concepts/glossary.md

 ### Radius
 The distance (vector) value between the center of and a point on a circle, sphere, ellipse or ellipsoid.
 Refer to qview, camstats, or campt as examples of applications that report radius value at every image pixel location.
 ### Reconstructed
-Kernels that are "Reconstructed" are NAIF SPICE kernels containing trajectories that were obtained during the instruments mission phase.
+Kernels that are "Reconstructed" are NAIF SPICE kernels containing trajectories that were obtained during the spacecraft's mission phase.
 They are created using actual instrument telemetry data, hence the name "reconstructed".
 ### Reference Measure
 Reference Measure is a fundamental component of the control network.
 For every point within the network, there is always one and only one associated Reference Measure (Reference=True).
 The Reference Measure refers to a single image and it's pixel coordinate (measure) that best represents a control point location or feature.
 ### Reflectance